2012 I-League 2nd Division

-The 2012 I-League 2nd Division was the fifth season of the league.
-The league serves as the second top tier of Indian Football, using promotion and relegation with the I-League, which is top tier league of India.
+The 2012 I-League 2nd Division was the fifth season of the then second tier of Football in India, using promotion and relegation with the I-League.

 Stadiums

-The 2012 I-League 2nd Division will be played in 4 stadiums.
-Three of the Stadiums will be used for the Group Stage and one for the Final Stage.
+The 2012 I-League 2nd Division was played in 4 stadiums.
+Three of the stadiums were used for the Group Stage and one for the Final Stage.

-The stadiums that will be used in the group stage are the Barabati Stadium (Orissa), Ambedkar Stadium (New Delhi) and the Satindra Mohan Dev Stadium (Assam).
+The stadiums used in the group stage were the Barabati Stadium (Orissa), Ambedkar Stadium (New Delhi) and the Satindra Mohan Dev Stadium (Assam).